 They are cooking what looks to be a stuffed chicken dinner.
 Your cousin opens the refrigerator and pulls out a six-pack of beer.
 She pours all six beers on the chicken.
 Then she states that dessert involves ice cream and Bailey’s.
 She looks at you and says, “It’s okay because it is part of the dinner and dessert, right?”
 High risk!
 What do you do?

-You are on a business trip in California with clients that you have never met before (risky business).
+You are on a business trip with clients that you have never met before (risky business).

 Your boss has asked you to “wine and dine them” in order to get the business contract.
-They have ordered several bottles of wine for the table to drink to the success of the business merger.
+They have removed their masks and ordered several bottles of wine for the table to drink to the success of the business merger.
 You know you will never see these people again.
 What do you do?

 You are at your mother’s home.